PawelKwidzinski/Car-service-app/README.md

 # Car-service-app
 ## General
 API with UI in Thymeleaf.
-CRUD service with "Car" as a model of aplication.
+CRUD service with "Car" as model of application.
 The MVC tests performed using Mockito and JUnit5.
 Features:
 * CRUD
 * Filter by color